syncfusion-content/blazor-docs/blazor/radio-button/getting-started.md

 # Getting Started with Blazor RadioButton Component

-This section briefly explains about how to include Radio Button Component in your Blazor server-side  application.
+This section briefly explains about how to include [Blazor Radio Button](https://www.syncfusion.com/blazor-components/blazor-radio-button) Component in your Blazor server-side  application.
 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.

 To get start quickly with Radio Button Component using Blazor, you can check on this video: